-Remote interviews are especially daunting, since you’re trying to connect with the interviewers while dealing with the ins and outs of cameras, background noises, and potential internet troubles.
+Job interviews are nerve-wracking no matter how they take place, but virtual interviews are especially daunting.
+You’re trying to connect with the interviewers while dealing with the ins and outs of cameras, background noises, and potential internet troubles.

-These tips will help ensure you’re able to put your best foot forward, even from hundreds (or thousands) of miles away.
+However, if you take time in advance to make sure you’re set up for success — if you follow these virtual interview tips — you can ensure you’ll able to put your best foot forward, even from hundreds (or thousands) of miles away.

 1. Ensure you have a fast, reliable internet connection